Mando & Banjo Week - JULY 29-August 4, 2018

 CLASSICAL MANDOLIN BASICS (Caterina Lichtenberg)

-This class will bridge the gap between the folk mandolin and the early Baroque and Classical mandolin composers.
+This class will bridge the gap between the folk mandolin and classical mandolin.
 We will begin by working on the fundamentals of sound production, then move on to some basic mandolin techniques that include cross-picking, some nice exercises and some wonderful melodies.
 Lastly, we will work on coordination and speed, but we’ll keep the focus on having fun.
 The ability to read music will really help in this class.

 ADVANCED CLASSICAL MANDOLIN TECHNIQUES (Caterina Lichtenberg)